 Business Intelligence (BI) is catching up the trend in present times, and businesses across various diversifications have shown their interest in keeping up with this latest trend.
-Conventional business processes used to yield a lot of raw and unstructured data that has to be firstly organised and later analysed, which was a highly time-consuming activity.
-With the advent of cutting-edge technological solutions and an inflow of super-smart electronic gadgets, it has become comparatively easier to organize and analyse the data that can be further used to carve out newer strategies, prospects and opportunities.
+Conventional business processes used to yield a lot of raw and unstructured data that has to be firstly organized and later analyzed, which was a highly time-consuming activity.
+With the advent of cutting-edge technological solutions and an inflow of super-smart electronic gadgets, it has become comparatively easier to organize and analyze the data that can be further used to carve out newer strategies, prospects and opportunities.

-An effective communication between the various departments of a business or organization is a vital element in decision making and formation of new strategies.
-Ranging from top management to the back-office or sales and marketing team to the procurement division, all have to be handy with information and data pertaining to their role in the organization.
+Effective communication between the various departments of a business or organization is a vital element in decision making and formation of new strategies.
+Ranging from top management to the back-office or sales and marketing team to the procurement division, all have to be handy with information and data of their role in the organization.

 Although both Business Intelligence and Competitive Intelligence support decision making at the end but the major difference lies in the fact that BI makes extensive use of processes, technologies, and applications to mostly explore and analyze internal data.
-Competitive intelligence relies upon information pertaining to market trends and competitors.
-Hence, on a broader level it can be stated that Business Intelligence is inclusive of a subset of Competitive Intelligence.
+Competitive intelligence relies on information about market trends and competitors.
+Hence, on a broader level, it can be stated that Business Intelligence is inclusive of a subset of Competitive Intelligence.